hasiburrahman875/rfbstruavdetv1/README.md

-# Airborne Object Detection from Moving Drones with Multiple Receptive Fields and Swin Transformer - This is the project repositary for the submission on IROS-25
+# Airborne Object Detection from Moving Drones with Multiple Receptive Fields and Swin Transformer - _This is the project repository for the submission on IROS-25_